Hampton Township, New Jersey: Geography

 According to the United States Census Bureau, Hampton township had a total area of 25.48 square miles (66.00 km^{2}), including 24.57 square miles (63.63 km^{2}) of land and 0.91 square miles (2.36 km^{2}) of water (3.58%).
-The township is located in the Kittatinny Valley, a section of the Great Appalachian Valley that stretches 700 mi from Canada to Alabama.
+The township is located in the Kittatinny Valley, a section of the Great Appalachian Valley that stretches 1200 mi from Quebec to Alabama.

 Crandon Lakes (with a 2010 Census population of 682 in Hampton Township, out of a CDP total of 1,178) is an unincorporated community and census-designated place (CDP) split between Hampton Township and Stillwater Township.
 Other unincorporated communities, localities and place names located partially or completely within the township include Balesville, Emmons Station, Halsey, Lake Kemah, Little Swartswood Lake, Mecca Lake, Myrtle Grove, Paulins Kill Lake, Smiths Hill, Spring Lake and Washingtonville.

 Smiths Hill is a hill located at in the Kittatinny Valley of the Appalachian Mountains.
 The summit rises to 863 ft.

 The township borders the Sussex County municipalities of Frankford Township, Fredon Township, Lafayette Township, Newton and Stillwater Township.